-Bright Horizons employs a corporate risk manager and a health consultant to advise on all health and safety issues.
+Bright Horizons risk management department and health consultant are available to advise on all health and safety issues.
 Comprehensive health and safety checklists are completed, and routine fire and emergency drills are conducted on a regular basis.
 In addition, each center has an individual "Ready to Respond" emergency response plan in place, which includes evacuation and lock down drills, secured entrances, and a team at the center assigned to specific tasks in an emergency.
 If an emergency requires the center to evacuate and leave the premises, families will be informed regarding the safety and location of their children via the center's emergency notification system.